Abstract

 Significance & Sociological Impact

-Beyond the technical detection of botnets, this work exposes a fundamental vulnerability in the infrastructure of modern public discourse.
-By targeting the metrics that algorithms use to verify relevance (such as follower counts and engagement rates) these coordinated campaigns effectively “hack” the mechanisms of social proof.
+Beyond the technical detection of botnets, this work raises questions about a potential vulnerability in the infrastructure of modern public discourse.
+The observed patterns suggest these coordinated campaigns may be targeting the metrics that algorithms use to verify relevance (such as follower counts and engagement rates) as a vector for artificially shifting perceived social proof.

 UID digit distribution analysis of @BarackObama's follower history